Teacher in Costix Seriously Injured After Knife Attack — School Calls for Vigil in Es Pillari

 Key question: How can our island better protect people before relationship disputes turn into deadly violence?

 Over the weekend a 35-year-old woman in Costix was attacked with a knife by her ex-partner and remains in intensive care.
 The woman works as a childcare worker at the Escola Infantil Sant Francesc d’Assís in Es Pillari.
 The attacker reportedly injured himself after the act and had to undergo emergency surgery; he is also in hospital.
-For today at 18:00 the school has called for a rally against violence toward women.
+Local reporting includes a pre-trial detention report on the Costitx knife attack.

 The incident has brought neighbors together.
 Anyone walking from Plaça Major in Es Pillari to the school in the evening hears the church bell, sees the lights at the entrance and meets people who are still in shock.
 Parents bring their children, hesitate, and ask about the colleague’s well-being.
 These scenes are not a panorama we should accept — they are a wake-up call.